frogm0uth/keyboard-firmware/kyria-rsthd-prime/README.md

 The alphabetic layout in this keymap was *originally* based on [RSTHD](https://xsznix.wordpress.com/2016/05/16/introducing-the-rsthd-layout/).
 I tried it, liked it, tweaked it, and tweaked some more...

 When I originally started making changes to RSTHD, I called it RSTHD'.
 The `'`, pronounced "prime", is [used in maths](https://en.wikipedia.org/wiki/Prime_(symbol)#Use_in_mathematics,_statistics,_and_science) to indicate a derivative of the named thing.
-While the layout has now diverged a lot from RSTHD, I think it still retains the RSTHD DNA, so I still call it *RSTHD/Prime* to acknowledge its origin while making it clear that it's not the same.
+While the layout has now diverged a lot from RSTHD, I still call it *RSTHD/Prime* to acknowledge its origin while making it clear that it's not the same.

 The code is known to compile for and work on a rev1 Kyria with a 32kB Pro Micro controller and a rev3 Kyria with a Liatris controller.
 There are some lines at the top of rules.mk that will need to be un/commented accordingly.

 See also [Kyria Build Notes](docs/kyria-build-notes.md).

-**As of late 2023, I don't keep the documentation rigorously updated.
-For current status please refer to the source.
-See also the [common](../common/) folder.**

 ### Goals